A. USAGE GUIDELINES FOR PERSONAL VEHICLES

 C. COMMUTING VS. BUSINESS MILEAGE

 Transportation expenses of getting from one workplace to another within the general area of your tax home are reimbursable by USNH while commuting expenses (the cost of getting from your residence to your main or regular work location) are not reimbursable.
 Also reimbursable are transportation expenses of getting from your residence to a temporary work location.
-For employees without a main or regular work location, their tax home is wherever they work that day.
+For employees without a main or regular work location (this includes employees who regularly work from home), their tax home is wherever they work that day.
+Mileage costs for the first and last USNH-related trip of the day are not reimbursable since this travel is considered commuting miles by the IRS for these types of arrangements.
+See examples 7 and 8 below.

 MILEAGE REIMBURSEMENT EXAMPLES